danw8/rust-intro-gp/PITCHME.md

     }
 }
 ```
-This is an module decalre in the parents source file
+This is a module declared in the parents source file

 ---